What do banks do?

 Engineers

-Engineers create new applications and software to be used by the bank, or adapt software that’s been acquired from a third party to the needs of their institution.
+Engineers create new applications and software to be used by the bank or adapt software that’s been acquired from a third party to their needs.
 They work on everything from retail customer-facing mobile banking apps to applications that use financial modelling to help traders make better decisions.

 minus sign